SEOUL: South Korea raise the minimum wage by 10.9% for the next year has been set at 8,350 won ($7.37) per hour, officials decided on Saturday.

 “We can’t accept the decision by the Minimum Wage Commission,” the Korea Federation of Micro Enterprise said in a statement.

 “Small-business owners are at a crossroads where they cannot help but choose either business shutdowns or staff cuts,” the association said, adding that they were facing a “miserable reality.”

 According to the source, both labor and business communities were not satisfied with this decision.
 The representatives for labor have demanded a 43 percent increase to 10,790 won, while those from the business side have called for a freeze.

 There will be a 20-day objection period for both labor and management before 5th August.
-Once it is approved by The Ministry of Employment and Labor, which oversees the council; it will officially take effect from Jan.
+Once The Ministry approves of Employment and Labor, which oversees the council, it will officially take effect from Jan.
 1, 2019.